harryjulian/rustopt/README.md

 # rustBADS
-The Bayesian Adaptive Direct Search (BADS) algorithm, implemneted with a Python frontend and Rust backend.
+The Bayesian Adaptive Direct Search (BADS) algorithm, implemented with a Python frontend and Rust backend.